"In honor and in memory of the men of the United States Marine Corps who have given their lives to their country since November 10, 1775."

 President Dwight D. Eisenhower dedicated the memorial in a ceremony on November 10, 1954, the 179th anniversary of the U.S. Marine Corps.

 Thirty-two foot high figures are shown raising a 60-foot bronze flagpole.
-The flag at the top of the pole flies at full mast 24 hours a day, 365 days a year by presidential proclamation.
+The flag flies 24 hours a day, 365 days a year by presidential proclamation.

-The figures in the statue occupy the same positions as in Rosenthal's historic photograph.
+The figures in the statue occupy the same positions as they were identified at the time in Rosenthal's historic photograph.
 Ira Hayes is the figure farthest from the flagpole with both hands reaching up.
 Franklin Sousley is in front of Hayes, to the right.
 John Bradley is in front of Sousley.
 Michael Strank is in front of Hayes, to the left.
 Rene Gagnon is in front of Strank.
 Harlon Block is at the foot of the flagpole.
+These were the men believed to have been the actual flag raisers when de Weldon created the statue.
+Since then, the US Marine Corps has concluded that John Bradley was not in the iconic photograph.
+Researchers discovered that Harold Schultz was in actually in Sousley's position and Soulsley was in Bradley's position.
+To learn more you can read the US Marine Corps's statement on the Iwo Jima flag raisers.

 The M-l rifle and the carbine carried by two of the figures are 16 and 12 feet long, respectively.
 The canteen would hold 32 quarts of water.